 Atlantic Railton: LIVE

 This live programme is an extension of Bailey’s new sound work, Atlantic Railton.
-Robinson will perform a lyrical response that draws on transcripts from Bailey’s commission, bringing in new reflections from spatial politics, architecture and Black geographies, alongside a constellation of voices, sounds and music from Bailey’s original composition.
+Mason Jordan will perform a lyrical response that draws on transcripts from Bailey’s commission, bringing in new reflections from spatial politics, architecture and Black geographies, alongside a constellation of voices, sounds and music from Bailey’s original composition.

 Following the performance there will be a live DJ set by Rabz Lansiquot.